Steve Elkins: Mosquitia

-Elkins and Benenson were selected as two of Foreign Policy Magazine’s Leading Global Thinkers of the Year for proving airborne lidar could successfully be used as a tool of discovery and exploration in extremely thick jungle canopy.
+Elkins and Benenson were selected as two of Foreign Policy Magazine's Leading Global Thinkers of the Year for proving airborne lidar could successfully be used as a tool of discovery and exploration in extremely thick jungle canopy.
 Their project was featured in the May 2013 issue of The New Yorker magazine titled, "The Eldorado Machine."

 Elkins was the project leader of a 2015 ground expedition to verify the sites discovered in 2012.
 He assembled a multi-disciplinary scientific team to glean as much information as possible from the expedition.
 The results created headlines across the globe including an article in the October 2015 issue of National Geographic ("Lure of the Lost City") and an October 2015 episode of National Geographic Explorer ("Legend of the Monkey God)".

 Both missions were done with the participation of the Honduran government (under two separate administrations) which initiated further archaeological excavation and survey.
-In addition, the project highlighted the problem of illegal deforestation in which the current President has been working to mitigate.
+In addition, the project highlighted the problem of illegal deforestation which the current President has been working to mitigate.
 President Juan Orlando Hernández along with other officials, including the Minister of Science and Technology, visited the site accompanied by Elkins.

 Author Douglas Preston accompanied the 2015 expedition to Honduras and wrote a non-fiction book about the lost city project entitled The Lost City of the Monkey God: A True Story published by Grand Central (subsidiary of Hachette) in January 2017.
 A CBS Sunday Morning television segment featured Preston and the Elkins expedition.
 More recently, Elkins presented a TEDx talk on his expedition to the Lost City.
 A children's book entitled Secrets of the Lost City by Sandra Markle describing the expedition and its discoveries has also been published.

 In recognition of his work with the Lost City, he was awarded The 2021 Explorers Club Citation of Merit.